Auxora, a Selective CRAC Channel Inhibitor

 - Systemic inflammatory response syndrome or SIRS.
 Acute pancreatitis is also associated with a high level of inflammation, which is exacerbated by cell death caused by autodigestion.
 In some patients, this inflammation causes release of inflammatory cytokines and triggers a life-threatening systemic inflammatory response syndrome, or SIRS, which can lead to organ failure.
 Previous studies have established a strong link between calcium signaling and release of inflammatory cytokines.

 - Pulmonary complications.
 The most frequent systemic complications in severe cases of acute pancreatitis are respiratory dysfunctions ranging from hypoxemia to ARDS.
 Acute pancreatitis-associated ARDS is the result of both increased vascular permeability and an increase in inflammation, which are believed to be calcium-dependent processes.

 Findings from a Phase 2 trial of Auxora in predicted severe acute pancreatitis patients showed patients treated with Auxora were associated with reduced lung and kidney organ failure, less frequent requirement for ventilator use, reduced pancreatic necrosis, improved ability to tolerate solid foods and shorter hospital stays.
-A Phase 2b trial in acute pancreatitis is anticipated in the first half of 2021.
+We initiated a Phase 2b clinical trial in March 2021.
+For more details, please visit our Clinical Trials page.